alixanderthegreat/plain-text-bash-journal/README.md

 Entries are added to the journal.txt in a `date,entry` fashion.
 Dates are in YYYY-mm-dd-HH:MM:SS format and each `entry` is added on the same line.
 This makes it really easy to sort and sort-merge with disparate editions of your `journal.txt`.

 ### Review
 Entries are in chronological order, which makes it really convenient to review the last...
 Say...
-7 or 100 entries.
-It will lay out in chronological order.
+7, or 100 entries... and `journal` will lay out in chronological order.
 Like a journal would.

 ### Search
 This is, in my opinion, the coolest feature of a journal.txt.
 Wanna know something?
 Just search the keywords you want to look into and `journal`  will search for them in the text.